orenraz/LushaLive/README.md

   - fetch character from backend - use pagination and display 10 characters per page.
   - handle character not found flow.
 - refactor API calls - create a dedicated place to handle http client requests.
+- refactor the layout so router will not be inside RightNav component
 - instead of using the Context to fetch selectedHouse in house page, change the code so that clicking on a house will redirect to /house/{id} and then pull the data from the context.

 ### back-end